paritytech/polkadot-sdk/src/api/archive_unstable_call.md

 In situations where the provided runtime function doesn't exist, or the runtime crashes, or similar, an error is returned.
 The `error` isn't meant to be shown to end users, but is for developers to understand the problem.

-If the block was previously returned by `archive_unstable_hashByHeight` at a height inferior or equal to the current finalized block height (as indicated by `archive_unstable_finalizedHeight`), then calling this method multiple times is guaranteed to always return non-null and always the same result.
+If the block was previously returned by `archive_unstable_hashByHeight` at a height inferior or equal to the current finalized block height (as indicated by `archive_unstable_finalizedHeight`), then calling this method multiple times is guaranteed to always return non-null and always the same result (except for the `error` message which is allowed to change).

 If the block was previously returned by `archive_unstable_hashByHeight` at a height strictly superior to the current finalized block height (as indicated by `archive_unstable_finalizedHeight`), then the block might "disappear" and calling this function might return `null` at any point.